yogidevendra/docs/docs/sandbox.md

 DataTorrent RTS Sandbox
 ================================================================================

 Welcome to the DataTorrent Sandbox, an introduction to DataTorrent RTS, the industry’s only unified stream and batch processing platform.
-The Sandbox provides a quick an simple way to experience DataTorrent RTS without setting up and managing a complete Hadoop cluster.
+The Sandbox provides a quick and simple way to experience DataTorrent RTS without setting up and managing a complete Hadoop cluster.
 The Sandbox contains pre-installed DataTorrent RTS Enterprise Edition along with all the Hadoop services required to launch and run the included demo applications.

 Installation